 I just signed up and came across PTIN.
 What is that?

 The IRS gives a Preparer Tax Identification Number (PTIN) to the authorized agents and tax return preparers who prepare tax returns on behalf of taxpayers.
-When the PTIN is used while preparing any tax return, there is no need for them to disclose the Social Security Number (SSN).
-They can simply mention this PTIN instead of SSN.
+There is no need to provide the Social Security Number when the PTIN is utilised to prepare a tax return (SSN).
+Instead of using the SSN, they can simply mention this PTIN.

 Things to be remembered:

 - You should be above 18 years of age to get PTIN.